capaj/ts-inquisition/README.md

 # ts-inquisition

 expect all the type errors.
 A simple CLI util to mark all your current TS errors as expected.
+Useful when

-Useful when you wan to start failing your builds on a new type error while keeping the old ones as is.
+- you wan to start failing your builds on a new type error while keeping the old ones as is.
+- you are converting JS project into TS.
+With ts-inquisition you can basically do a project of any size in like 10 minutes if you are ok with having the current TS errors silenced.

 Supports `ts` and `tsx` files.

 ## Usage